forem/forem/docs/getting-started/architecture.md

 title: Architecture and Concepts
 ---

-# A few high level things to know
+# A few high-level things to know

 ## We are a Ruby on Rails app